-After nine years with chef Keller, Sharon struck out on her own, first consulting for restaurants and later opened Sugarbloom Bakery Sharon’s classic French training and extensive experience and exposure plus her upbringing in multicultural and ethnically diverse LA are all reflected in Sugarbloom’s viennoiseries, desserts, and custom cakes.
+After nine years with chef Keller, Sharon struck out on her own, first consulting for restaurants and later opened Sugarbloom Bakery

+Sharon’s classic French training and extensive experience and exposure plus her upbringing in multicultural and ethnically diverse Los Angeles are all reflected in Sugarbloom’s viennoiseries, desserts, and custom cakes.